Bullying Prevention and Intervention Plan

 Every individual has the right to be in a safe school and community environment.

-Global Learning Charter Public School (GLCPS) is a safe, secure, and positive community.
+Global Learning Charter Public School (GLCPS) will not tolerate any form of bullying, cyber-bullying, and/or retaliation by any school member in our building and grounds, on our buses, and/or in our community.
 We show respect for every individual and support a healthy school atmosphere.
 We value diversity and appreciate different cultures and beliefs.
 We believe in equality and the need to treat all people with respect, in words and in actions.
 Every member of our school community has the responsibility to uphold our Code of Conduct and to assure that every individual is treated fairly.
 We will work together to create an educational environment in which everyone feels valued and respected.

-Global Learning Charter Public School will not tolerate any form of bullying, cyber- bullying, and/or retaliation by any school member, in our school building and grounds, on our buses, and/or in our community.
-We will promptly investigate all reports and complaints of bullying, cyber- bullying, and/or retaliation, and take prompt action to end that behavior and restore safety and respect to our school.
+We at GLCPS will not tolerate any form of bullying, cyber-bullying, and/or retaliation by any school member in our school building and grounds, on our buses and/or retaliation, and will take prompt steps to correct the behavior and restore safety and respect to our school.

 Definitions of Bullying and Retaliation

-Cyber-bullying is bullying through the use of technology or electronic devices such as telephones, cell phones, computers, and the internet.
-It includes, but is not limited to, email, instant messages, text messages, and internet postings.
+Cyber-bullying is bullying through the use of technology or electronic devices such as telephones, cell phones, computers and the internet.
+It includes, but is not limited to: email, instant messages, text messages, and internet postings.

 Hostile environment is a situation in which bullying causes the school environment to be permeated with intimidation, ridicule, or insult that is sufficiently severe or pervasive to alter the conditions of a student's education.

-Retaliation is any form of intimidation, reprisal, or harassment directed against a student who reports bullying, provides information during an investigation of bullying, or witnesses or has reliable information about bullying.
+Retaliation is any form of intimidation, reprisal or harassment directed against a student who reports bullying, provides information during an investigation of bullying; or witnesses or has reliable information about bullying.